-In 2014, South Dakota recorded the highest multiple-jobholding rate of any state (8.7 percent).
+Most of the states with high multiple-jobholding rates in 2014 have had consistently high rates since estimates first became available in 1994.
+South Dakota recorded the highest multiple-jobholding rate of any state, 8.7 percent.
 Vermont and Nebraska followed with rates of 8.5 percent and 8.4 percent, respectively.
 Six other states had multiple-jobholding rates above 7.0 percent.

-Florida had the lowest multiple-jobholding rate of any state in 2014 at 3.3 percent.
+Florida had the lowest multiple-jobholding rate of any state in 2014, 3.3 percent.
 Five other states recorded rates below 4.0 percent.
 New Hampshire had the only statistically significant change in its multiple-jobholding rate from 2013 (+0.9 percentage point).